jac-uk/documentation/docs/architecture/data-models/character-information.md

 # Data Model: Candidate

-The data is stored in `documents/characterInformation` for both old and new applications.
+The data is stored in `documents/characterInformation` for both old and new applications and a new field `_versionNumber` was added to this model.